hapax/hapax.github.io/assets/psychology-time.md

 really relevant since the same issues arises near a star.)

-One suspects that, in asking these questions about the person falling into a black hole, language has gone on holiday (Wittgenstein).
+One suspects that, in asking these questions about the person falling into a black hole, language has "gone on holiday" (Wittgenstein).
 But the presentist can simply assert that the slice exists, and leave the problem of selecting the correct $\Sigma$ to the axiom of choice, or God, or some comparable higher power.